BadPingHere/WynnBuildDB/readme.md

   - A easy to use switcher between all types of tables.
   - Sleek and elegent hamburger menu.
   - Easily change days and users.
+- Semi-Automated Submission.
+  - Takes in the user input via forum, and decodes the url to get the rest of the table values
 - Multi-Browser use
   - Works on both Chromium based browser like Chrome and Edge, along with Quantum based browsers like Firefox and Tor.
 - Cross platform